Sooyoung Yang

 Executive Summary

 The project began personally.
-One random day last October, life in the city felt too loud, too full, and too much.
-I booked a solo day trip to Philadelphia as a response to an impulse to .
-The moment I arrived at Wissahickon Valley Park, my doubt vanished.
-I felt very small and completely free—and realized that the best company I had ever kept was myself.
+One random day last October, my life in the city felt too loud, too full, and too much.
+I booked a solo day trip to Philadelphia on impulse.
+The moment I arrived at Wissahickon Valley Park, I felt very small and completely free.
+Then, I realized that the best company I had ever kept was myself.

 Own Co. was built to help others discover that too.